EMBL-EBI-GCA/gca_hipsci_website/announcements/_posts/2015-04-28-hipsci-rare-disease-expressions-of-interest.md

 ---
 layout: page
-title: HipSci Rare Disease – Expressions of Interest
+title: NOW CLOSED HipSci Rare Disease – Expressions of Interest
 redirect_from:
     - /hipsci-rare-disease-expressions-interest/
 ---

+**This call is now closed**

 We are looking to hear from clinicians (or scientist with access to relevant patient cases) working with patients with inherited genetic diseases, where a